miladyboy/wingman/tasks/Tasks.md

 - [ ] Replace the confirmation alert for deleting a message with a nicer component. *ux*
 - [ ] Add an easy user feedback loop. *growth*

+## Polish
+- [ ] Enter should send the message even if there's only an image and no text.
+- [ ] Improve the email that users get from Supabase.
+- [ ] Add a custom nickname to the thread based on the initial message and image. *(Small) (Fix)*
+- [ ] Add login/signup with google. *ux*

 # Today
-- [ ] Add login/signup with google. *ux*
 - [ ] Improve prompt engineering: better responses, shorter texts, and suggestions to naturally split long messages into 2–3 parts. *important*
 - [ ] Improve "Pricing" aka payment page. *ux*
 - [ ] Add visitor and user tracking. *growth*

-- [ ] The instant preview is showing two messages after sending a message.
-One with the text and one with the text and image. *bug*
-- [ ] Add a custom nickname to the thread based on the initial message and image. *(Small) (Fix)*
+# Doing
 - [ ] I should be able to send a photo without a text message. *bug*

-# Doing

 # Done
 - [x] Add a favicon. *ux*